 - Muscle length

 - The insertion point of tendons

 Muscular Training Principles

-This is the first principle, and it simply states that in order to get stronger, we have to have progression in our resistance training programs.
+This is the first principle, and it simply states that to get stronger, we have to have progression in our resistance training programs.
 This is one that is present in cardiovascular training also.

-We progress by increasing the number of reps performed, or the number of sets done, or any of the other variables of working out.
+We progress by increasing the number of reps performed, the number of sets done, or any of the other variables of working out.

-The principle of specificity, like with cardio training, means that in order for us to achieve the goals we set, we must train in a specific way.
+The principle of specificity, like with cardio training, means that for us to achieve the goals we set, we must train in a specific way.
 If we want to be better at some sport, then we need to train in a way using movements that are specific to that sport.